abarker/typped/_sources/recursive_descent.rst.txt

 The Typped package provides a higher-level EBNF-like grammar specification language, implemented by operator overloading, which makes it easy to implement grammar-based languages or partial languages.
-Readers who are only interested in using the EBNF-like language can skip to :ref:`EBNF`.
+Readers who are only interested in using the EBNF-like language can skip to ":ref:`EBNF`."

 It should be noted that recursive descent parsing is not all that difficult to implement by hand, especially with a good lexer.
 It is possible to implement a